2-vector bundles: 2-vector bundles

 \subsection{Algebra bundles and bimodule bundles}

+We will now set up a bundle version of our bicategory $\stwoVect_k$ of super 2-vector spaces over smooth manifolds, which will be a preliminary, yet incomplete, version of 2-vector bundles.
+The larger bicategory $\sAlgbi_k$ does not admit such a bundle version as the relative tensor product of perfectly fine but non-implementing bimodule bundles does in general not admit a locally trivial vector bundle structure.

+Let $X$ be a smooth manifold.
+The definition of super algebra bundles is standard, and the definition of bimodule bundles is taken from \cite[\S 4.1]{Kristel2022}.

-It is straightforward to consider a bundle version of the bicategory $\stwoVect_k$ over smooth manifolds, which will be a preliminary, yet incomplete, version of 2-vector bundles.
-Indeed, let $X$ be a smooth manifold.
-A \emph{super algebra bundle over} $X$ is a smooth vector bundle $\pi:\mathcal{A} \to X$, with the structure of a super algebra on each fibre $\mathcal{A}_p$, $p\in X$, such that for each point $p\in X$ there exists an open neighborhood $U \subset X$, a super algebra $A$, and a diffeomorphism $\phi: \mathcal{A}|_U \to U \times A$ that preserves fibres and restricts to an even algebra isomorphism $\phi_u: \mathcal{A}_u \to A$ in each fibre over $u\in U$.
-Together with even algebra bundle homomorphisms, super algebra bundles over $X$ form a category $\sAlgBdl_k(X)$.
+\begin{definition}[Super algebra bundle] A \emph{super algebra bundle over} $X$ is a smooth vector bundle $\pi:\mathcal{A} \to X$, with the structure of a super algebra on each fibre $\mathcal{A}_x$, $x \in X$, such that each point in $X$ has an open neighborhood $U \subset X$ for which there exists a super algebra $A$ and a diffeomorphism $\phi: \mathcal{A}|_U \to U \times A$ that preserves fibres and restricts to a super algebra isomorphism $\phi_x: \mathcal{A}_x \to A$ in each fibre over $x\in U$.
+A \emph{morphism between two super algebra bundles} is a vector bundle morphism that is a grading-preserving algebra homomorphism in each fibre.
+Super algebra bundles over $X$ and homomorphisms form a category $\sAlgBdl_k(X)$. \end{definition}

-\begin{remark} Super algebra bundles are \emph{not} the same as monoid objects in the category of super vector bundles (the same statement holds in the non-super case).
-The problem is that a monoid object may fail to be locally trivializable as an \emph{algebra} bundle.
-An example of a monoid object which is not locally trivializable can be found, \eg in \cite[Example 1.2.4]{Mertsch2020}. \end{remark}

 \begin{remark} \begin{enumerate}[(1)]